Britney Spears’ dad will exit conservatorship, but not yet

 “This conservatorship is doing me way more harm than good,” the 39-year-old Spears said at the time.
 “I deserve to have a life.”

-James Spears was fighting to remain in control in court filings as recently as last week.
+James Spears, 69, was fighting to remain in control in court filings as recently as last week.
 He said the allegations in his daughter's testimony are “untested,” need investigation, and involve issues that have long been out of his control.

 He suggested that Jodi Montgomery, who took over for him as conservator of Britney Spears' personal affairs, deserved scrutiny if her allegations were accurate.